bschwand/bschwand.github.io/_posts/2025-02-02-ultimate_3D_printer_Z_probe.md

 Oh, fun thing about that pin 43: initially my arduino was not being enabled by Marlin when initiating a probe action.
 Eventually I figured that on the trigorilla 1.4 board I have, the extra pins 42 and 43 are labelled wrong on the board silkscreen.
 They are reversed.
 Ah those chinese...

-The full Marlin Configuration.h and Configuration_adv.h files are in [this branch of my Marlin fork Marlin](https://github.com/bschwand/Marlin/tree/kossel_linear_plus)
+The full Marlin Configuration.h and Configuration_adv.h files are in [this branch of my Marlin fork](https://github.com/bschwand/Marlin/tree/kossel_linear_plus)

 # Conclusion